 Our 2016 Hawkes Bay Pinot Noir is based on a single block of fruit at Mangatahi, inland from Hastings.
 This is an elevated terrace overlooking the beautiful Ngaruroro River.
 Altitude is very important for Pinot Noir in Hawkes Bay – the plains are simply too hot for this fragile variety.
 The Mangatahi Vineyard is 70m above sea level and this gives us the warm days, but cool nights that Pinot craves.
 The fruit was harvested in the evening and trucked to Auckland for vinification.
+No barrel aging took place.
 Our style is very hands off– our inputs are minimal and we intervene only when required.

 Vineyard environmental status